dcblogdev/laravel-module-generator/readme.md

 Placeholders:

-These placeholders are replaced with the name provided when running `php artisan build:template`
+These placeholders are replaced with the name provided when running `php artisan module:build`

 Used in filenames: